ChenAnno/FashionERN_AAAI2024/README.md

 ## Quick Start

+Due to Kuaishou's code restrictions, we are unable to open-source the TME module used internally, :(.
+However, we will make it as easy as possible to follow our work and use a vanilla CLIP single branch to ensure the approach can run.

 The training code is built on PyTorch with DistributedDataParallel (DDP).
 We pretrain the framework with 8 V100 GPUs.

 ```python